dmschulman/dmschulman.github.io/_gear/clavia-nord-modular-g1.md

   - software
 image: https://dmschulman.com/studio/img/clavia-nord-modular-g1-keyboard.jpg
 own: true
-blurb: "I am not usually one for hyperbole, and although this may sound like an over the top endorsement, I would be doing Clavia and the synth community in general a disservice if I didn't recognize how monumentally incredible the Nord Modular G1 is as an achievement in digital music technology, not only for its innovative approach to synthesis but also for the instrument's thoughtful design and the superb quality of every sound you can possibly make this device spit out."
+blurb: "I am not usually one for hyperbole, and although this will sound like an over-the-top endorsement, I would be doing Clavia and the synth community in general a disservice if I didn't recognize how monumentally incredible the Nord Modular G1 is as an achievement in digital music technology, not only for its innovative approach to synthesis but also for the instrument's thoughtful design and the superb quality of every possible sound you can make this device spit out."
 ---

+What sets the Nord Modular series apart from other instruments is right there in the name.
+The Nord Modular G1 (as well as Nord's follow-up series, the Nord Modular G2) provides users with a complete suite of modular synthesizer building blocks allowing you to construct any type of patch imaginable, and inside a virtual sandbox to boot (no more searching for extra patch cables!).

 ## Documentation
 <ul>